2022 Cincinnati Bengals season: Week 13: vs. Kansas City Chiefs

 The Bengals then went home to take on the 9–2 Chiefs.
 After leading 14–10 at halftime, the Chiefs took a 17–14 lead in the third quarter by way of Isiah Pacheco's 8-yard touchdown run.
 The Bengals then tied it up at 17–17 when Evan McPherson kicked a 36-yard field goal.
 Patrick Mahomes then ran for a 3-yard touchdown to put the Chiefs back on top 24–17.
 The Bengals scored the remaining points in the fourth quarter with McPherson's 41-yard field goal, making it 24–20 and taking the lead with Joe Burrow's 8-yard touchdown pass to Chris Evans.
 After a missed 55-yard field goal by Harrison Butker, the Bengals faced 3rd and 11.
 The Bengals converted, making the final score 27–24.

-The Bengals improved to 8–4 with the win.
+The Bengals improved to 8–4 with the upset win, and extended their winning streak in Cincinnati against the Chiefs to seven games.
 Joe Burrow's personal starting record against Patrick Mahomes improved to 3–0.

 Week 14: vs. Cleveland Browns

 Week 15: at Tampa Bay Buccaneers

 With the win the Bengals have beaten all NFC South teams in 2022.
+This win also gave the Bengals first place in the division as the Baltimore Ravens lost to the Cleveland Browns the previous day.

 Week 16: at New England Patriots

 With their seventh straight win, the Bengals improved to 11–4.
 It became their first 7-game winning streak since 2015.
+In addition, the Bengals defeated the Patriots for the first time since 2013, and for the first time on the road since 1986.

 Week 17: vs. Buffalo Bills

 The game was suspended with 5:58 remaining in the first quarter after an injury to Damar Hamlin, who was sent to the hospital in critical condition after suffering cardiac arrest and collapsing on the field.
-The NFL released a statement that said that the game would not be resumed during the week, and that the team's week 18 game would be played as scheduled.
+The NFL released a statement that said that the game would not be resumed during the week, and that both teams' Week 18 game would be played as scheduled.
 On January 5, the NFL announced the game would not be resumed and would be ruled a no-contest.
 It was the only time in NFL history that a regular season game has been canceled after starting and was never made up.
+Due to the cancellation, the Bengals stayed at 11–4.